noizhardware/dotfiles/lubuntu/git.md

 `git config --global user.name "username"` you need to actually use double quotes around the username

+`git status` to check the status of the repo you're in now

 ## Pull
 To pull remote changes:
 * go in local repo directory